 These cells are essential in the constant skin turnover and renewal process and contribute to the growth of new skin in response to damage.

 Inflammation is a common result of skin injury.
 Inflamed skin appears red, swollen, and can be painful and warm to the touch.
 However, deeper injuries that involve the dermis layer can lead to bleeding and classic inflammatory actions of various cell types.

 Some of these cells help to form clots to control bleeding, and others have an immune function to prevent infection.
 Scabs form over the injured skin to protect and promote healing.

 A process called contraction takes place to bring the margins of the skin defect close together to more easily fill the gap and close the skin well.
-Extensive damage seen in severe burns* and lacerations, for example, need additional more extensive medical interventions.
+Extensive damage is seen in severe burns and lacerations, for example, need additional more extensive medical interventions.

 For many minor and moderate cases, there are natural substances or products that can safely help the skin perform its natural healing functions.

 SEE ALSO – Nose Hair Grooming